 In Syria, what began as another chapter of the Arab Spring has deteriorated into a humanitarian catastrophe.
-Peaceful protests starting on March 15th, 2011 were met by the reigning Assad regime with violence and mass arrests.
-Popular uprisings soon became a full-scale civil war, resulting in over 100,000 casualties and the displacement of millions.
-Government air raids on rebel strongholds are frequently indiscriminate and result in numerous civilian deaths and massive damage to infrastructure.
-Army sieges on entire towns prevent access by humanitarian groups to provide necessary food and medical assistance to needy Syrians, resulting in widespread malnutrition and disease.
-Jihadist elements with extremist ideologies have capitalized on a lack of foreign intervention by waging successful campaigns against the Syrian army, resulting in both increased favor among rebel groups and the further discouragement of outside support.
-On August 21, 2013, a chemical attack on the Damascus suburb of Ghouta forced the hand of the international community to disarm the Syrian government’s chemical arsenal, but the conflict continues unabated.
+Protests starting on March 15th, 2011 were met by the reigning Assad regime with violence and mass arrests.
+The uprising became a full-scale civil war, resulting in over 100,000 casualties and the displacement of millions.
+Regime and allied air raids on rebel strongholds frequently result in numerous civilian deaths and massive damage to infrastructure.
+Army sieges on entire towns prevent access by humanitarian groups to provide necessary food and medical assistance to besieged Syrians, resulting in widespread malnutrition and disease.
+Jihadist forces have capitalized on the country's instability to wage successful campaigns against the Syrian army and anti-government armed factions, seeking to carve out an Islamic Caliphate.
 Warning: The videos presented can be extremely graphic.